salesforce/botsim/docs/tutorials.rst

 ##############################################################################
 There are two inputs required by BotSIM for dialog simulation with the Einstein BotBuilder platform:

-1. ``botVersions`` metadata contains dialog flows, bot messages,  entities, etc. It may also include  intent training utterances (e.g., if intent sets are not used).
+1. ``botVersions`` metadata contains bot design related data such as dialog flows, bot messages,  entities, etc. It may also include  intent training utterances (e.g., if intent sets are not used).
-If intent sets are used, the ``botVersions`` metadata will link each dialog intent to its intent sets that contain the intent utterances.
+If intent sets are used, the ``botVersions`` metadata will connect each dialog intent to the intent sets used to train the intent.
-The utterances in the intent sets are to be extracted from MlDomains metadata.
+The utterances in the intent sets are extracted from MlDomains metadata.

     .. code-block:: xml